How to Choose the Right Audit Analytics Platform for Your Firm

 • Choosing an audit analytics platform requires matching your firm's size, audit mix, and maturity to features such as data connectivity, risk scoring, evidence workflows, and reporting.

-• Key criteria include: ease of data ingestion, transparency of risk logic, integration with existing tools, scalability, and vendor support and roadmap.
+• Key criteria include ease of data ingestion, transparency of risk logic, integration with existing tools, scalability, and vendor support and roadmap.

 • This article walks through a structured evaluation so you can shortlist and select a platform that fits your needs without overbuying or underinvesting.